rdegges/okta.github.io/hugo/content/docs/api/resources/authn.md

 #### Unlock Account with Trusted Application

-Allows a [trusted application](#trusted-application) such as an external portal to implement its own primary authentication process and directly obtain a [recovery token](#recovery-token) for a user given just the user&#8217;s identifier.
+Allows a [trusted application](#trusted-application) such as an external portal to implement its own primary authentication process and directly obtain a [recovery token](#recovery-token) for a user given just the user's identifier.

 Note:

 * Directly obtaining a `recoveryToken` is a highly privileged operation that requires an administrator API token and should be restricted to [trusted web applications](#trusted-application).
-Anyone that obtains a `recoveryToken` for a user and knows the answer to a user&#8217;s recovery question can reset their password or unlock their account.
+Anyone that obtains a `recoveryToken` for a user and knows the answer to a user's recovery question can reset their password or unlock their account.

-* The **public IP address** of your [trusted application](#trusted-application) must be [whitelisted as a gateway IP address](/docs/api/getting_started/design_principles#ip-address) to forward the user agent&#8217;s original IP address with the `X-Forwarded-For` HTTP header
+* The **public IP address** of your [trusted application](#trusted-application) must be [whitelisted as a gateway IP address](/docs/api/getting_started/design_principles#ip-address) to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header

 ##### Request Example for Unlock Account with SMS Factor (Trusted Application)
 {:.api .api-request .api-request-example}